Entyvio IV (Vedolizumab)

 Seek immediate medical attention if you experience:

-• allergic reactions (wheezing, difficulty breathing, hives, skin itching, redness, swelling, vomiting, dizziness)
+• Allergic reactions (wheezing, difficulty breathing, hives, skin itching, swelling, vomiting, dizziness)

-• inflammation of the pancreas (severe upper stomach pain with nausea and vomiting, stomach pain spreading to back)
+• Inflammation of the pancreas (severe upper stomach pain with nausea and vomiting)

-• kidney inflammation (changes in urine output, blood in urine, swelling, lower back or side pain)
+• Kidney inflammation (changes in urine output, blood in urine, swelling, back or side pain)

 Important Warnings

-There are important safety considerations to discuss with your doctor before starting Entyvio IV treatment.
+There are important safety considerations before starting Entyvio IV treatment that you should discuss with your healthcare provider.

 Who Should Not Take Entyvio IV